Clements, Kansas – Ghostly in Chase County

 Hotel in Clements, Kansas 1910.

 More residents soon settled due to the railroad and the rich farm ground.
-Longhorn cattle arrived from Texas by the train load; they were unloaded and moved south and east to the pastures.
+Longhorn cattle arrived from Texas by train load, unloaded, and moved south and east to the pastures.
 As a result, the village became the center of the local farming and ranching communities.

 The Clements Stone Arch Bridge over the Cottonwood River began to be built in 1886.
-Made of native stone from nearby quarries at the cost of $12,000, it was completed in 1888.
+Made of native stone from nearby quarries at $12,000, it was completed in 1888.
 Spanning 175 feet over the river, it rises 40 feet above the water level, and the roadbed is ten feet wide.
 Erected on a farm-to-market road, the bridge made the lives of residents, farmers, and ranchers more convenient.
-Today, the bridge continues to stand just south of the old Clements townsite.
+Today, the bridge stands just south of the old Clements townsite.
 It was listed on the National Register of Historic Places in 1976.
 It is now only open to pedestrians.

 The old Post Office in Clements, Kansas by Kathy Alexander.